flowx-ai/docs-flowx/docs/building-blocks/actions/start-subprocess-action.md

 ## Example

-Let's create a main process, in this process we will add a user task node that will represent a menu page.
+Let's create a main [**process**](../../terms/flowx-process), in this process we will add a user task node that will represent a menu page.
 In this newly added node we will add multiple subprocess actions that will represent menu items.
 When you select a menu item, a subprocess will run representing that particular menu item.

 ![](../img/subprocess_menu.png)